Skip to main content

 • If you have a programmable thermostat, review your “comfort schedule” for any issues, and make sure your programmed settings haven’t shifted times due to daylight savings time.

-Of course, if your thermostat is not working or the furnace has a mechanical issue, these adjustments likely won’t resolve the issue of your furnace blowing cold air.
+Of course, if your thermostat is not working or the furnace has a mechanical issue, these adjustments likely won’t resolve the issue of your furnace blowing chilly air.
 If you have made some of the described adjustments and your system does not respond, it may be time to contact your local Carrier HVAC technician for a professional analysis of your heating system.

-THE HEATER HASN’T WARMED UP YET
+2. THE HEATER HASN’T WARMED UP YET

 Symptoms